 Both practitioners work to promote infant mental health.
-For a full description of the social work approaches to promoting infant mental health, please see Chapter 8.
+For a full description of the mental health and social work approaches to promoting infant mental health, please see Chapter 8.
 Listed below are some of the ways the nurse promotes the parent child relationships and its pleasures and challenges.